 Are There Damage Caps for Medical Malpractice in Pennsylvania?

-Unlike many other states which limit the amount of compensation an individual injured by medical malpractice can be awarded, Pennsylvania has no limits on economic or noneconomic damages.
+Unlike many other states which limit the amount of compensation an individual injured by medical malpractice can be awarded, Pennsylvania has no limits on compensatory damages, which include both economic or noneconomic damages.
+This is good news for individuals who have been severely affected by a case of medical malpractice.

 Only awards given as “punitive damages” have a cap in Pennsylvania.
 Punitive damages are awarded for egregious or outrageous behavior on the part of the doctor found liable for medical malpractice.
 For instance, if a doctor deliberately ignores a potential health problem, they may be liable for punitive damages.
 In Pennsylvania, punitive damages are capped at two times the amount of damages awarded for economic and noneconomic reasons.

-Punitive damages are rarely awarded since medical malpractice is most often committed by mistake.
-Also, 25% of any award for punitive damages is given to the MCARE fund mentioned above to compensate individuals who are victims of medical malpractice but whose doctors may not have enough insurance coverage.
+Punitive damages are rarely awarded since medical malpractice is most often committed by mistake, rather than by overt recklessness or malice.
+If your case is one of the rare instances where you are awarded punitive damages, 25% of your award for punitive damages is given to the MCARE fund mentioned above to compensate individuals who are victims of medical malpractice but whose doctors may not have enough insurance coverage.

 What Are Periodic Payments?